 - Transfers: Students are responsible for getting to and from Melbourne Airport.
-All other transfers including travel to and from the Yasawa Islands and airport transfers in Fiji are included in the program cost.
+All other transfers including travel to and from the Yasawa Islands and airport transfers in Fiji are included in the study tour cost.

-- Accommodation: All accommodation in Fiji during your study tour is included in the program cost.
+- Accommodation: All accommodation in Fiji during your study tour is included in the study tour cost.
 Students will stay in shared accommodation in Nadi, and the Barefoot Resorts

-- Meals: 3 meals per day are included in the program cost.
+- Meals: 3 meals per day are included in the study tour cost.
 Other food, snacks and drinks can be purchased by students.
 (It’s recommended that students bring their own snacks as there is very little that can be purchased at Barefoot resorts).

-- Administration and community engagement costs: The cost of all in-country logistics, travel between islands, tour guides, access to embedded scientists, cultural/community and project partner engagement and liaison, and administrative activities such as risk management and travel arrangements costs are included in the program.
+- Administration and community engagement costs: The cost of all in-country logistics, travel between islands, tour guides, access to embedded scientists, cultural/community and project partner engagement and liaison, and administrative activities such as risk management and travel arrangements costs are included in the study tour.

-- Non-motorised water sports: Use of snorkelling and non-motorised water equipment at Barefoot Manta and Kuata is included in the program cost.
+- Non-motorised water sports: Use of snorkelling and non-motorised water equipment at Barefoot Manta and Kuata is included in the study tour cost.

 - Students are required to complete a swimming/snorkelling risk management statement prior to departure.